What to Pack for Costa Rica

 December, January, February, March, April

-Add: Lip balm with SPF, Dust mask or bandana
+Add: Lip balm with SPF, A light scarf for dusty wind

 Green Season (Rainy Season)